 Dogs can also provide several benefits to our emotional and mental health.
 Pets can lower their owners’ stress levels.
 They provide comfort to people in distress.
 They can ease loneliness through their own presence, as well as by promoting socialization.

 For some, dogs may even provide a sense of purpose.
 The care dogs require can give you a reason to get moving in the morning and start your day.
-That said, your pet’s ability to live in the moment can also teach you mindfulness and help you enjoy the simple pleasures you encounter throughout your day.
+Your pet’s ability to live in the moment can also teach you mindfulness and help you enjoy the simple pleasures you encounter.

 These small but meaningful improvements to your daily life can help make room for your writing.
 That’s where the other advantages of dog ownership can start to shine through.